 Policy and Advocacy

 A council motion allows individual Councillors to create or alter a local policy your Council is responsible for.
 They do this by bringing a motion (speech) to full council and convincing other Councillors to support it.
-The document you are sending is a proposed motion, this can be edited or added to, it’s just a suggestion, but contains some very achievable policy changes for local councils.

 If you work for a Combined Authority, Mayor’s Office or Health and Social Care Partnership, please get in touch.
 We would love to share our work in Greater Manchester and hear what best practice your city region is undertaking.

 Email your local MP to encourage them to ask questions about health inequalities.
 If you are interested in family homelessness then ask your MP to join our APPG on Households in Temporary Accommodation.
 You can find who your local MP is and their contact details here.

 - Improve the lives and experiences of families and individuals living in temporary accommodation across England